- Red Lion

 Formerly the Brewers Wharf, this large canalside pub has recently undergone a profound transformation in both name and nature.
 Now dubbed the "Brierley Hop House", this is a trendy wet-led establishment with dim lighting and plenty of hideaways to enjoy a drink with friends or to mark a special occasion.
 There is a full gin and cocktail menu in addition to the keg and cask products.
 The food menu largely comprises of burgers and other grills.
 The first floor can be reserved for meetings or private functions.
 The car park is Pay and Display but tickets can be redeemed inside the pub.

 Unit 20, 21 Waterfront E

-Rustic establishment selling up to 3 local/regional cask ales, an array of craft cans and kegs, plus the award-winning gin range from Dr Eamers' distillery in nearby Netherton (production also takes place now at this premises).
-Cobs and 'Black Country Tapas' (think pork pie, cheese, pickled onions etc.) are available all week.
-Several hours of Gin Tastings are running throughout the week; for which vouchers can be purchased, too.
-Offsite sales for the bottled gin range.
+Rustic establishment selling up to 3 local/regional cask ales, an array of craft cans and kegs, plus the award-winning gin range from Dr Eamers' distillery which was originally based in nearby Netherton but has recently relocated to Powke Lane, Rowley Regis, where there are plans for a taproom.
+Cobs and 'Black Country Tapas' (think pork pie, cheese, pickled onions etc.) are available.

 - Dudley Sports FC

 This family friendly club is open to all.
 Entertainment takes place on Saturday evening.
 An occasional guest beer is available

 - Garrison Saloon Bar